Limbs of the horse: Movement

 A sequence of movements in which a horse takes a step with all four legs is called a stride.
-During each step, with each leg, a horse completes four movements: the swing phase, the grounding or impact, the support period and the thrust.
+During each step, with each leg, a horse completes four movements: the swing phase, the grounding or impact, the support period (stance phase) and the thrust.
 While the horse uses muscles throughout its body to move, the legs perform the functions of absorbing impact, bearing weight, and providing thrust.
 Good movement is sound, symmetrical, straight, free and coordinated, all of which depend on many factors, including conformation, soundness, care and training of the horse, and terrain and footing.
 The proportions and length of the bones and muscles in the legs can significantly impact the way an individual horse moves.
 The angles of certain bones, especially in the hind leg, shoulders, and pasterns, also affect movement.

-The forelegs carry the majority of the weight, usually around 60 percent, with exact percentages depending on speed and gait.
-Movement adds concussive force to weight, increasing the likelihood that a poorly built leg will buckle under the strain.
+The forelegs carry the majority of the weight, usually around 60 percent, with exact percentages depending on speed, conformation, and gait.
+Movement adds concussive force to weight, increasing the likelihood that poor conformation can exaggerate forces within the limb, potentially leading to injury.
 At different points in the gallop, all weight is resting on one front hoof, then all on one rear hoof.
 In the sport of dressage, horses are encouraged to shift their weight more to their hindquarters, which enables lightness of the forehand and increased collection.
 While the forelimbs carry the weight the hind limbs provide propulsion, due to the angle between the stifle and hock.
 This angle allows the hind legs to flex as weight is applied during the stride, then release as a spring to create forward or upward movement.
 The propulsion is then transmitted to the forehand through the structures of the back, where the forehand then acts to control speed, balance and turning.
 The range of motion and propulsion power in horses varies significantly, based on the placement of muscle attachment to bone.
 The muscles are attached to bone relatively high in the body, which results in small differences in attachment making large differences in movement.
 A change of .5 in in muscle attachment can affect range of motion by 3.5 in and propulsion power by 20 percent.

 "Form to function" is a term used in the equestrian world to mean that the "correct" form or structure of a horse is determined by the function for which it will be used.
 The legs of a horse used for cutting, in which quick starts, stops and turns are required, will be shorter and more thickly built than those of a Thoroughbred racehorse, where forward speed is most important.
 However, despite the differences in bone structure needed for various uses, correct conformation of the leg remains relatively similar.